The History of the Hasso Plattner Institute and its Founder

 These are the most important milestones and successes of the Hasso Plattner Institute at a glance:

-- Chancelor Olaf Scholz visits HPI
+- German Chancellor Olaf Scholz visits HPI.

-- Start of the research cooperation on Human-Centered Artificial Intelligence with Stanford University
+- Start of the research cooperation on human-centered artificial intelligence with Stanford University

 - Start of the new Master's program “Computer Science”

-- Hasso Plattner celebrates his 80th birthday
+- Hasso Plattner celebrates his 80th birthday.

-- HPI and the Massachusetts Institute of Technology (MIT) launch the research program “Designing for Sustainability“
+- HPI and the Massachusetts Institute of Technology (MIT) launch the research program “Designing for Sustainability”.

 - The introductory course “Artificial Intelligence” on openHPI breaks all records.
 Thousands register for the digital course.